jacob-pro/cspice-rs/cspice-sys/README.md

 ## Installation

+Firstly, you must have [Clang](https://releases.llvm.org/download.html) installed and on your `PATH` to be able to generate the bindings.

+If you're on a Unix-like system and have CSPICE installed in the standard paths (`libcspice.a` in `/usr/lib` and headers in `/usr/include`), that version will be used by default.

+Alternatively, you can enable the `downloadcspice` feature on the crate to automatically download CSPICE from NAIF servers when this crate is built.
+Be aware that this will increase build time and require an internet connection on every clean build.

+You can also download CSPICE and tell this crate about where to find it manually:
-You must first have installed the CSPICE toolkit by downloading and extracting the appropriate archive from [here](https://naif.jpl.nasa.gov/naif/toolkit_C.html).
+First install the CSPICE toolkit by downloading and extracting the appropriate archive from [here](https://naif.jpl.nasa.gov/naif/toolkit_C.html).

-You must set the `CSPICE_DIR` environment variable to point to the extracted `cspice` directory (which should contain the `include` and `lib` directories).
+Then, set the `CSPICE_DIR` environment variable to point to the extracted `cspice` directory (which should contain the `include` and `lib` directories).

 **WARNING**: On Unix like systems you will likely need to rename `lib/cspice.a` to `lib/libcspice.a` so that it can be successfully linked.

-You must have [Clang](https://releases.llvm.org/download.html) installed and on your `PATH` to be able to generate the bindings.

 Also see the [GitHub workflow](../.github/workflows/rust.yml) for examples on how to set this up.